mikeroyal/Flutter-Guide/README.md

 [Flutter](https://flutter.dev/) is Google's UI toolkit for crafting beautiful, natively compiled applications for mobile(Andorid and iOS), web, and desktop(Windows, MacOS, Linux, and Google Fuchsia) from a single codebase.
 Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.

+[Flutter Gems](https://fluttergems.dev) is a curated package guide for Flutter which functionally categorizes some of the most useful and popular flutter packages available on pub.dev Flutter Gems A Flutter package landscape guide comprising 1500+ neatly categorized useful and popular packages.

 [Flutter documentation](https://flutter.dev/docs)

 [Style Guide for Flutter ](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo)